danchoi/soywiki/README.markdown

 session using `elinks` or whatever browser you set as your `g:netrw_http_cmd`.
 See `:help netrw` for more information.

-Tip: I personally prefer using `netrw` (configured to use elinks) to launching URLs in an external web browser.
+TIP: I personally prefer using `netrw` (configured to use elinks) to launching URLs in an external web browser.
 This lets me keep all my URL bookmarks in regular text files and open, clip, and annotate them all in SoyWiki and Vim.
 Using `netrw` helps your text editor rather than your web browser dominate your workflow.
+And you tend to stay focused on your task rather than going down the rabbit hole off internet distractions.

 ## WikiLink autocompletion